markballew/eliza-error/docs/community/ai16z/degenai/index.md

 ## Trading strategy

-- ai16z is the biggest holder of degenai (a pumpfun coin)
+- elizaos is the biggest holder of degenai (a pumpfun coin)
-    - Current plan for ai16z still is buybacks of degenai
+    - Current plan for elizaos still is buybacks of degenai
         - To-do: We need to surface this better (like a website)
     - DegenspartanAI also stacks his own coin as well
 - Shitposting while trading